modmore/docs/en/01_Commerce/v1/75_Developer/Calculations.md

 ### Total Before Tax

-The `total_before_tax` is a sum of the subtotal, the shipping and the discount fields.
-Tax modules should use this total column for their math.
+The `total_before_tax` is a sum of the subtotal, the shipping and the discount fields for all items combined.

 ### Total Excluding Tax